This page is also known as The Guide to Impressing Your Friends by Leading a Craft Chocolate Tasting.

 Another key to really enjoying your dark chocolate, as well as being more knowledgeable at your tasting, is learning the difference between bitterness, tannins, and a simple lack of sugar.

-Let the mouthfeel of a chocolate also help you out here: tannins taste heavier in your mouth; they have more of a presence.
-Bitterness makes your face scrunch up, but does not have any real weight.
-Lack of sugar is usually just a surprise, but not necessarily unpleasant.
-Sometimes negative tasting notes are also simply the result of a misassociation of natural flavors.
 Mushroom and earthiness may seem out of place at first, but they can add depth to a complex chocolate flavor.
 Another consideration is that you just bought or were given bad chocolate.
 Not every bar is a winner.
 The market is dominated by cheap chocolate, often made using cheap cacao, which can be tainted without proper vigilance.
 Sometimes chemicals fall in, or too much husk is left behind in winnowing, or cacao was stored badly and mold grew, or debris was left in the cacao after lackadaisical sorting.
+Hundreds of little things can go wrong, and leave you tasting unhappy chocolate.

 Now that you know more of what to look for when experiencing new chocolates, here are the steps I go through when writing a bar review:

-- Take the bar itself out of it’s packaging, taking note of whether you like the aluminum, plastic, or paper inner wrapping the best.
+2. Take the bar itself out of it’s packaging.
+Take note of whether you like the aluminum, plastic, or paper inner wrapping the best.
 Even subconsciously, it adds to or subtracts from the experience.
 Nobody likes forcing chocolate back into a torn wrapper.

-- Snap a piece of the bar off, noting whether there is a distinct snap, or if it just breaks in half with little to no flair.
-A good snap is indicative of well-tempered chocolate, and generally means that the flavors of a bar will stay strong and the fat will melt steadily for a longer time.
+4. Snap a piece of the bar off, noting whether there is a distinct snap, or if it just breaks in half with little to no flair.
+A good snap is indicative of well-tempered chocolate, and generally means that the flavors of a bar will stay strong and the fat will melt steadily for a longer time, continuing to release unique flavors.

-- Once the bar has melted and been mostly consumed, you can start thinking about how the “finish” is, i.e. whether the flavor of the bar sticks in your mouth, and what that or those flavors are.
+6. Once the bar has melted and been mostly consumed, you can think about how the “finish” is, i.e. whether the flavor of the bar sticks in your mouth, and what that or those flavors are.
 Once the “finish” is about done, you can take a few sips of water and go in for another taste if you’d like… you never know what you might find this round!

 Considerations When Conducting a Tasting

-- Everyone tastes different things, so it’s worth having each friend or participant get a tasting notebook.
+Everyone tastes different things.
+It’s worth having each friend or participant get a tasting notebook.
 During the quiet tasting period, have everybody write down the flavors they taste in each bar, comparing notes later (maybe over a glass of wine!).
-One minute of quiet time should suffice, per bar, and remember not to overload your palate with too many bars one after the other.
+One minute of quiet time should suffice, per bar, and remember not to overload your palate with too many bars one after the other (5-7 is a good number for a tasting).

-- Be cautious but welcoming towards “rustic” chocolate.
-In your search for deliciousness, you are sure to come across bars labelled as rustic.
+Be cautious but welcoming towards “rustic” chocolate.
+In your search for deliciousness, you are sure to come across bars labelled as rustic or old-style.
 This is referring to the texture, which is going to be different from the typical smoothness you have likely come to associate with chocolate.
 The term “rustic” could refer to a couple of different things, including a bar with 100% chocolate + the noted amount of sugar in whole crystals, or it could refer to processing level of bar, with the bar being very grainy and often high in sugar.
-I would categorize both styles under “inclusion” for the purpose of tasting, because the textures are going to play with your mind a bit.
+I would categorize both styles under “inclusion” for the purpose of tasting.
+The textures are going to play with your mind a bit.

-*Pro-Tip: tasting cocoa beans is actually a similar process as tasting finished chocolate, but with less focus on snap and none on melt.
-The important thing for one to note, especially if you are a chocolate maker, is the difference between the flavors in the aroma and those on the tongue.
+Pro-Tip: tasting cocoa beans is actually a similar process as tasting finished chocolate, but with less focus on snap and none on melt.
+The important thing for one to note is the difference between the flavors in the aroma and those on the tongue.
 Both groups can represent potential flavors expressed in the final product, though the final product will always taste different.
-However I will warn you to brace yourself; mentally prepare for beans that will rarely be sweet and are often be bitter or astringent.
+However, I warn you to brace yourself.
+Mentally prepare for beans that will rarely be sweet and are often be bitter or astringent.